Electropaedia logo

 Reincarnation ?

-Practical Problems in Estimating Battery Lifetimes
+Problems in Estimating Battery Lifetimes

 Determining battery lifetimes is beset with difficulties.
 Performance data are not generally available and costly to generate since large numbers of batteries must be tested to destruction.
 Furthermore, the required test period to verify the predictions is often greater than commercial decision lead time.
 Charge – discharge times for high capacity batteries are very long and using accelerated life testing to determine battery lifetime is most likely to lead to misleading results since battery life depends on temperature, rate and depth of discharge and the test conditions used to accelerate the occurrence of failures are quite likely to introduce new and unrepresentative failure modes.